stammen/winrtmidi/README.md

 ﻿<a name="HOLTop" />
-# Creating a new ANGLE project using a Visual Studio Template #
+# Adding the WinRTMidi DLL to your Win32 Project #

 ---

-### Adding the WinRTMidi DLL to your Win32 Project ###

-In this exercise, you will use Visual Studio 2015 to create a new ANGLE project using the installed ANGLE project templates.
-You will also build and run the new project.

 #### Updating your Win32 Project Properties ###